DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 - Personal titles (Mr, Ms, etc) are generally omitted.
 They are superfluous in most cases.

-- Acronyms and initialisms are written without full stops ("AI", not "A.I.").
+- Acronyms and initialisms are written without full stops ('AI', not 'A.I.').
 I dislike using full stops within sentences and feel they should be reserved for indicating the end of a sentence.
 This also applies to eg, ie, and etc.

 - I have a tendency to define terms and then use them as if they are common [terms of art](https://en.wiktionary.org/wiki/term_of_art).